 After a disaster, it's the first thing we hear ringing in our ears...

 It's no small feat keeping your basement dry.
-Disaster can strike at any moment from heavy rains to overflowing gutters, to a pipe bursting or even snow melting.
+Catastrophe can strike at any moment from heavy rains to overflowing gutters, to a pipe bursting or even snow melting.
 Water moves so fast that if you want a chance to save your home, you'll need to be prepared!

 How can you battle Mother Nature when you're not home?